JStoffey/PassTheAce/README.md

 If there are 4 or less players remaining in the round, and all players reveal the same numerical value of their cards (tie), then all players that have lost are allowed to rejoin the game.

+A king is considered a 'safe' card.
+If a player is dealt a king, the player must immediately flip their card to show the table and they are considered safe for that round.
+A card cannot be traded over a king, meaning if the player to the right of the king card wants to trade, they can no longer do so since the player to their left holds a king.

 ## Card Details
 Suits have no importance in this game. <br />
 Ascending Order: <br />